Low Country Living

 Similar Versions Available

 There is a similar version of this plan – Low Country Living 2 – available on this site.
-For easy access to this other version, click on the architect's name (in red, in the upper left corner of this page).
+For easy access to this other version, click on the architect's name (in bold blue letters, on the left side of this page).
 Red links to each of his plans appear below his bio, in alphabetical order.

 Front Elevation For Low Country Living

 Rear Elevation For Low Country Living

 Side 2 Elevation For Low Country Living

 This traditional Southern classic was originally designed for the low country of the Carolinas, but as you'll see from the many photos we have of this house, it would fit in nicely nearly anywhere.
 There are views from every room on the main level, through tall windows topped by transoms, and dormer windows in the front and clerestory windows in the rear allow even more natural light.
 The ceilings are set at an astonishing 11', making all the rooms feel more spacious.
 A covered porch spans the entire front of the house, and one at the rear is flanked by screen porches and is connected to an open deck.